In This Article

 Many arguments that should be minor can quickly blow up because both parties let their emotions get the better of them.
 In the heat of the moment, cruel, damaging words can be spoken that will later be deeply regretted.
 Avoid such mistakes by staying as calm as possible.

 Staying calm during a heated conversation can be difficult, so one good idea is to take a break from the discussion if you feel your anger rising.
-Do something relaxing and stress-reducing before returning to the conversation.
+Do something relaxing and stress-reducing, like deep breathing, before returning to the conversation.

 3. Accept Your Differences